This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Another study during the 1980s looked at 155,000 birth records in Northern California.
 The results showed that the risk of cerebral palsy was 12 times greater in multiples.
 When one twin died, the risk was 108 times greater.

 The study also saw that low birth weight also increased the risk of cerebral palsy.[2]
-Since multiples are smaller than singletons, this could contribute to the cerebral palsy risk.
+Since multiples are smaller than singletons, this could be a reason for the increased cerebral palsy risk.

 The researchers hypothesized that this might be related to whether the twins are fraternal or identical.
 Identical twins share the same placenta, which may make the risk of cerebral palsy greater when there are complications, such as one twin dying in the womb.

-There is a clear and long-established connection, from these studies and much more, that multiples are at a significantly increased risk of developing cerebral palsy than singletons.
+There is a clear and long-established connection that multiples are at a significantly increased risk of developing cerebral palsy than singletons.

 Many factors at work may make the children of multiple pregnancies more vulnerable to the brain damage that causes the condition.
 Two of the most obvious are low birth weights and premature births.